Operational Consulting · Leadership & Business Coaching

 Where to look first: Before the next fix, ask: are we solving the right problem, or the most visible one?
 Structural issues rarely announce themselves clearly.
 They show up as delivery delays, staff frustration, and owner overload.

-If three or more feel familiar
+If three or more feel familiar — the issue is probably structural.

 Ready to go further?
 See how engagements work →